-Tickets go on sale Friday, January 24th at 10AM at The Top Hat, online or by phone at 1 (800) 514-3849.
+Tickets are on sale now at The Top Hat, online or by phone at 1 (800) 514-3849.
 General admission standing pit tickets, reserved stadium seating tickets and general admission lawn tickets are available.
 Shuttle and parking tickets for this event are also available for advance purchase here.
 All ages are welcome.

 General Admission Pit: General admission pit tickets allow access to the standing room only section located directly in front of the stage.

 Reserved Stadium Seating: Reserved Stadium seating tickets allow access to the reserved, stadium style seating section located just behind the main pit of the amphitheater.